By Nauman Sadiq for VT Islamabad

 In a phone call, Boris Johnson warned President Zelensky that President Putin was a “liar and a bully” who would use talks to “wear you down and force you to make concessions.”
 The British prime minister also told MPs it was “certainly inconceivable that any sanctions could be taken off simply because there is a ceasefire.”
 London was making sure there was “no backsliding on sanctions by any of our friends and partners around the world,” he added.

 About the author: Nauman Sadiq is an Islamabad-based geopolitical and national security analyst focused on geostrategic affairs and hybrid warfare in the Af-Pak and the Middle East regions.
 His domains of expertise include neocolonialism, military-industrial complex, and petro-imperialism.
-He is a regular contributor of diligently researched investigative reports to Veterans Today.
+He is a regular contributor of diligently researched investigative reports to VT.